thallesmarchetti/Marchetti_boilerplate/README.md

 ### Yarn Scripts

-- `yarn lint`: lint all files searching for errors, prepush and precommit.
-- `yarn fix`: fix automaticaly some lint errors.

-### NPM Scripts

-- `npm run lint`: lint all files searching for errors, prepush and precommit.
+- `yarn dev`: run all tasks for development and initialize watch for changes and a server.
-- `npm run fix`: fix automaticaly some lint errors.

-### Soon :soon:

-I will introduce some automated tests.

-### Contributing

-Feel free to contribute and improve the project.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for more information and how to get started.
+- `yarn build`: run all tasks to build.

 ### License